IOP - Commercial Photographers - North-West - Midlands - UK Wide - Europe

 How much input do I have in the photographs?

-IOP strongly believes that a photographic project approached on a 'Think-Tank' basis makes for a better tailor-made result, ultimately the only opinion that matters, is the client's.
+IOP strongly believes that a photographic project approached on a 'Think-Tank' basis makes for a better tailor-made result, in the end the only opinion that matters, is the client's.

 How many photographs do I get to choose from?

 However; we do NOT ‘hedge our bets’, our Forty plus years experience tells us that the message if more effective if we prioritise costly site-time and concentrate on a smaller number of carefully chosen images, and only provide creative alternatives when it genuinely brings something 'extra to the pot'.

 The above not withstanding, we are not prima-donnas we will give you the shots you want!